DimSpathoulas/BMSSP/README.md

 # BMSSP

 ## Overview
-A python implemention for the BMSSP algorithm.
+A complete python implemention for the BMSSP algorithm.

 ## Instructions
 ** UNDER CONSTRUCTION **